mamunnet/Pinpost/DEPLOY.md

 ssh root@72.60.203.48

 # Go to project directory
-cd /docker/pinpost  # <-- Your actual project path
+cd /root/Pinpost  # <-- UPDATE THIS IF YOUR PATH IS DIFFERENT

 # Pull latest code
 git pull origin main